45i/MEGAMUN23/README.md

 added a menu interactive part not working
 - log 2
 made navigation bar slightly transparent and added effects for nav items
+- log 3
+added a photo gallery system with test photos still waiting on vanchit for the photos